 How are you feeling today? (by Molly Potter)

 What I like about How are you feeling today? is that it doesn’t just focus on negative emotions.
 Children can find positive emotions (like excitement) equally overwhelming and this book includes a great selection of feelings and focusses on practical coping strategies that children can use for dealing with that emotion.
 So it’s great not just for talking to children about emotions in general but for identifying their specific emotions that day and coming up with a plan for dealing with them.
+Read our interview with Molly Potter for ideas how to use this book!
 (Age 4+)

 Feelings (by Libby Walden)

 Feelings: Inside my heart and in my head is aimed at children aged 4yrs+ but personally I think it best suits children in the 5/6yr bracket who can sometimes struggle with self-regulation in those first years at school.
 The illustrations are truly beautiful and open up the potential for some really quite sophisticated conversations about feelings and how they colour our world and shape how we act.

 The Way I Feel uses poems to articulate a selection of common emotions and presents them as very simply part of being human.
 There is no focus on behaviour, just on how emotions feel, so it is the perfect springboard for talking to children about emotions in general and helping them to recognise those feelings in themselves.
 The illustrations are simple and effective and the poems are good enough just to enjoy for their own sake.
 (Age 3+)

 Hands are not for hitting (by Martine Agassi)

 The focus of Hands are not for Hitting is on helping children refrain from expressing anger and frustration in violent or aggressive ways.
 The book goes through a long list of all the wonderful things that hands can be used for and there are notes and suggestions for adults on how to apply the learning from the book.
 Some parents report success with this book from as young as two years old!